iarna/fetch-fic/README.md

 seconds, eg, if you set `requests-per-second` to `5`, then concurrency would only happen when the site took great than 200ms to reply.
 This limits how many outstanding requests to a slow site are allowed.

+### --output

+Select the output format for `fetch-fic`.
+This defaults to `epub`, but can produce directories of files in `bbcode` and `html` formats.
+Additionally and can produce HTML specifically designed for import into Archive of Our Own (`ao3`) and FanFiction.net (`ffnet`).

+### --add-all

+Modifies `fetch-meta`'s behavior when updating an existing `.fic.toml` file.
+Ordinarily it will only add chapters NEWER then the oldest chapter already in your metadata file.
+If you pass in `--add-all` then it will add ANY chapter missing from your `.fic.toml` file, no matter how old.

 ## WHAT FIC FILES LOOK LIKE